Ian Happ Player Props: Cubs vs. Nationals

 Ian Happ At The Plate

-- Happ has nine doubles, two home runs and 20 walks while batting .292.

-- Among qualified hitters in MLB action, his batting average ranks 34th, his on-base percentage ranks 12th, and he is 69th in the league in slugging.
+- Among qualified batters in MLB play, he ranks 23rd in batting average, sixth in on-base percentage, and 44th in slugging.

-- In 26 games played this year, he has gone deep in two of them.
+- In 11.1% of his games this season, he has gone deep, and 2.5% of his trips to the dish.

-- Happ has had at least one RBI in 30.8% of his games this year (eight of 26), with more than one RBI three times (11.5%).
+- Happ has had at least one RBI in 33.3% of his games this season (nine of 27), with more than one RBI three times (11.1%).
 He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.